A Compassionate Approach to Emotional Eating Great Lakes Psychology Group

 • Social support: Do we need to feel seen and connected?
 Perhaps we can reach out to someone we trust to talk out our issues, or simply spend time doing something enjoyable with friends.

-Discovering and honoring our values.
+Discovering and honoring our values

 Have you taken the time to really consider your most important values?
 A life that is aligned with our deepest-held values is a life that is more inherently satisfying.
 When we feel deeply satisfied by our lives and spend some time each day acting out of these values, we are less likely to reach out for something else – namely, food – to satisfy ourselves.
 For instance, if one of your strongest values is serving others but you work at a job that requires you to perform tasks that feel as if you are taking advantage of others’ goodwill in some way, you may experience a distressing disconnect between your values and actions, which could lead to eating to take care of your uncomfortable feelings.
 In this way, value identification can act as a two-way street.
 Your uncomfortable feelings, when you allow yourself to experience them, can lead you back to your values.
 In reassessing your values, you create space for possible needed changes in how you express yourself through work and how you spend your free time…which leads to a reduced need to eat emotionally.